 - The property owner did nothing to correct the problem or provide adequate warnings,

 - You were injured because of the dangerous condition, resulting in compensable damages in the form of medical expenses, lost wages, pain and suffering and more.

 Call Our Trusted Premises Liability Lawyers for a Free Consultation to Discuss Your Case Today

 If you or a loved one sustained injuries on someone else’s property, those injuries can have consequences that you may not initially anticipate—in terms of ongoing medical care and lost wages.
 Our experienced premises liability lawyers are here to help you get the compensation that is justly yours.
 To schedule a free initial consultation to discuss your case, call us today or fill out this online contact form.

-Frequently Asked Questions About Premises Liability Law
+Frequently Asked Questions About Pittsburgh Premises Liability Claims

 Yes.
 Actually, in most cases, it will be unnecessary to establish actual knowledge of the hazard—the fact that the owner reasonably should have known of the hazard if he or she had exercised reasonable caution is sufficient.
 In many cases, witness testimony or video surveillance can be useful in establishing that the hazard had existed for a sufficient amount of time so that the property owner should have discovered it and placed warnings to prevent injuries in the time period between discovery and correction.

 Under Pennsylvania’s comparative negligence law, you can still recover compensation if you were less than 50 percent responsible for the accident that caused your injuries—meaning that you can pursue a premises liability claim even if you were partially at fault, as long as the property owner is considered to be mostly at fault.
 Our skilled lawyers will work with the evidence at hand to build a strong case arguing that you were not at fault for the accident.